 Machinery, methods, materials, money, and employees.
 These are all resources that management relies on to get the job done.
 If you had to pick one of these resources, which do you think is the most vital?
-If you’re like me, the answer is easy: employees!
+If you're like me, the answer is easy: employees!
 Imagine, for a second, if all your employees decided not to attend work one day.
-What kind of work would be accomplished that day?
+What kind of work would be accomplished?
 Would any?
 Probably not!

 In my most recent book, Leaders are MADE, Not Born!
 I outline three of the biggest complaints employees have regarding their leaders.
 This May, let's break those complaints down and take a look at how you can address them in your company!